 Extreme weather events are by definition rare.
 Thus, in the same way as it is not possible to determine from throwing a dice a couple of times whether or not it is loaded, we cannot say from a short observational weather record whether or not the number of a certain type of extreme events has increased.
 However, in some regions long, high-quality records exist and in many cases, it is possible to create a large record of simulated weather and extreme weather events with state of the art climate models and statistical methods.
 This allows scientists to estimate what is possible weather in the world we live in and to quantify what the likelihood of an observed extreme weather event is.
 Was it a 1 in 100 year event?
 Or a 1 in 10 year event?
 Having determined the likelihood of the event in today's climate, i.e. with climate change, we can then ask what the likelihood of the event would have been in a world without human-induced climate change.
-While we do not have observations of the world that might have been without climate possible weather in the world that might have been without climate possible weather events today.
+While we do not have observations of the world that might have been without climate change, we do know very well how much CO2 and other greenhouse gases we have emitted.
+This enables us to simulate possible weather in the world that might have been without human-induced climate change in the same way as we simulate possible weather events today.
 As with forecasts, the models used for attribution need to be able to reliably estimate the likelihoods of the types of events being attributed.
 While models have improved a lot there are still many aspects of extreme events, in particular with respect to the atmospheric circulation, where we cannot reliably estimate likelihoods of events and their changes.